skygrip/skygrip.github.io/_posts/2013-03-05-Duplicating_House_Keys_Using_a_3D_Printer.md

 ![All keys](/assets/img/posts/2013-03-05/IMG_0255.jpg)

 Eventually came up with some results as shown above.
-After the measurements where perfected the keys started to work.
+After the measurements where perfected, the keys started to work.
 The keys are brittle but most locks don’t have much resistance turning the key when the key fits.
 The use of a torsion bar from a lock pick set to turn the lock could be used on rusted or heavy locks.

 Every key has a bit-code, this is a set of numbers that identify the key’s ID number.
 Any similar style key with the same bit-code will work in the same lock.
 I was able to guess the bit-code but this photo will show what im doing.
 We are measuring the dips and not the ridges, the ridges exist to ensure the tumbler pins rest in place.